-This statement provides the University's response to the UK Concordat for Research Integrity (2012) prepared by Research Councils UK (RCUK) and endorsed by the Minister for Universities and Science.
-The statement is intended to inform RCUK, the Higher Education Funding Council for England (HEFCE), the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.
+This statement provides the University's response to the UK Concordat for Research Integrity (2012) previously issued by Research Councils UK (RCUK) (now UK Research and Innovation) and endorsed by the Minister for Universities and Science.
+The statement is intended to inform UK Research and Innovation, Research England, the academic community, other funders of our research, and the public more broadly, about how the University of Sussex addresses matters of Research Integrity and seeks to foster a culture of professional integrity.

 The Concordat seeks to provide a comprehensive national framework for good research conduct and its governance.
-As signatories to, and supporters of, the Concordat to support Research Integrity, University of Sussex is committed to:
+As signatories to, and supporters of, the Concordat to Support Research Integrity1, the University of Sussex is committed to:

-- maintaining the highest standards of rigour and integrity in all aspects of research - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers - using transparent, robust and fair processes to deal with allegations of research misconduct should they arise

-• working together to strengthen the integrity of research and to reviewing progress regularly and openly
+- maintaining the highest standards of rigour and integrity in all aspects of research - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers - using transparent, robust and fair processes to deal with allegations of research misconduct should they arise - working together to strengthen the integrity of research and to reviewing progress regularly and openly

 The principles and governance arrangements are elaborated in the statement.
-This policy is overseen by the University Research Governance Committee on behalf of the University, and will be reviewed annually.